Home Blog Page 7

 What is the warranty on a DS Automobiles electric car battery?

-The electric car battery is covered for eight years or 100,000 miles, whichever comes first.
-More generally, all DS vehicles are covered by a three-year, 60,000-mile warranty.
+The electric car battery in a DS is covered for up to eight years or 100,000 miles, whichever comes first.
+More generally, all DS vehicles are covered by a three-year, 60,000-mile warranty – not especially generous in today’s new car market.

 Where can you buy an DS Automobiles electric car?

-You can buy a new DS Automobiles electric car from your nearest DS dealership.
-They are often located alongside Citroen dealers.
+You can buy a new DS Automobiles electric car from your nearest DS dealer.
+They are often located alongside Citroen dealers, as the two brands are closely linked.

 How much do DS Automobiles electric cars cost?